hydra3headz-bit/IR-News-Scraper/README.md

 *Powered by **The Raptor** 🦅*

 If this site no longer works, use the backup https://ir-news-scraper-gqkjsrmwh96uw3kyacip94.streamlit.app/ That website is what the dev updates.
+The OG Dev github also has the option to run on local dashboard.
+This is just a duplicate upload.